Exposure to sun is good because our body soaks Vitamin D directly from the sun rays and

 the day can prove really harmful.

-A dried out and darkened skin is the most common sun damage that we see but there are other changes too which affect the skin in the long run.
-A list of the various sun damage types is given below:
+A dried out and darkened skin is the most common sun damaged that we see but there are other changes too which affect the skin in the long run.
+A list of the various sun damaged types is given below:

 - Dry Skin: Constant sun exposure evaporates the skin’s moisture and if the same keeps getting repeated over a period of time, it may result in dry flaky skin which looked aged